Is Delta 8 Legal in Minnesota? MN State Laws 2023

 Hemp-Derived Delta 8 THC

-Minnesota has followed the provisions laid out by the 2018 Farm Bill regarding the legalization of hemp.
+Minnesota used to follow the provisions laid out by the 2018 Farm Bill regarding the legalization of hemp.

 Hemp-derived cannabinoids, terpenes, flavonoids, salts, and isomers are legal as long as they don’t contain more than 0.3% of Delta 9 THC.